MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box.md

  1. Under Global app settings, look for the setting **Disable unpublished apps by default**.
 By default, this setting is turned off.
 ![screen showing disable unpublished apps option default off](media/mover-disable-unpublished-apps.png)

-2. If you have turned this setting on, you need to enter App IDs in the **Except for** box.
+2. If you have turned this setting on, you need to enter two App IDs in the **Except for** box.
 ![screen showing disable unpublished apps option on](media/mover-disable-unpublished-apps-on.png)